+What do we wish to achieve?
 The cabinet wishes to give an extra boost to cultural institutions to make their commercial infrastructure stronger.
 This relates to both the entrepreneurial skills of cultural professionals and to a climate which does credit to entrepreneurship and subsidised institutes.

+What is our plan?
 The cabinet intends to take three lines of approach to encourage the 'economisation of culture'.
 In schools, more attention will be given to skills in the field of entrepreneurship.
 New incentives will be introduced in the funding system of subsidised institutions, whereby the unilateral dependency on subsidies based on the Policy Document on Culture will be reduced.
 And finally, the cabinet will allocate ancillary policy.